Which Viewpoint Shows it Best? Language for Weakly Supervising View Selection in Multi-view Instructional Videos: Experiments

 \paragraph{Ablations.} In Table~\ref{tab:ablations_autoMetrics_Ego-Exo4D} (top) we report our model ablation results on the large-scale Ego-Exo4D~\cite{grauman2023ego} dataset.
 Not predicting inter-view camera pose in training significantly hurts performance on all metrics except \meteor~\cite{banerjee-lavie-2005-meteor}.
 This shows that our pose predictor enhances the selector's view sensitivity.
 Training our model with a standard cross-entropy loss by randomly choosing a sample from our pseudo-label set, instead of our proposed loss (c.f.~Sec.~\ref{sec:training}) hurts performance on N- and NC-IoU.
 This occurs possibly because the captioners in our pseudo-labeler sometimes hallucinate and add less informative views to the pseudo-label set, which when sampled causes training instability.
 Removing the rank aggregator to obtain pseudo-label consensus also negatively impacts performance on N- and NC-IoU, as having multiple captioners vote on the best view reduces captioning noise and improves pseudo-label quality.
 Finally, removing all three components consistently degrades performance across metrics, showing that the model needs \emph{at least one component} to perform well on different metrics.

-See Supp. for additional ablations, and analyses of the view dependence of our visual features, our pseudo-labeler, and the impact of the rank of our selector's sampled view on view selection performance.
+See Supp. for additional ablations, and analyses of the view dependence of our visual features, our pseudo-labeler, and the impact of the rank of our selector's sampled view on view selection performance, and our model's attention maps.